 The Large Intestine

 Phase 3.
 The large intestine is about 1.5m long and contains over 400 different species of bacteria waiting to break down the remains of undigested food in the small intestine which mostly is dietary fibres.
-The fibre mixes with other watery contents in the large intestine and then gets excreted from the body in the form of faeces.

 Eating a Healthy Diet

 Foods that are rich in fibre, vitamins, minerals like whole grains and leafy vegetables should be eaten as possible

 Why whole foods are important in our diet?